Vibronic states and their effect on the temperature and strain dependence of silicon-vacancy qubits in 4H silicon carbide: Results and discussion

 \subsection{Coherence of the optical emission}

 After consideration the dephasing of the ZPL line caused by the acoustic phonons, we turn our attention to the overall coherence of the emission.
 This is characterized by the ratio of ZPL emission in the total emission, called Debye-Waller factor.
 In order to study this, we measured the PL signal of the silicon-vacancy centers and calculated the phonon sideband using Huang-Rhys theory~\cite{Huang1950}.
 The high precision $\Delta$SCF geometry optimization enables good approximation for the phonon assisted transitions.
 In this method, we rely on the simplified Frank-Condon principle~\cite{Alkauskas2014, Gali2016}, where we use the calculated ground state phonon spectra and normal modes.
 The calculation shows excellent agreement with the experimental signal (see Fig.~\ref{fig:PL}).
 The calculated Huang-Rhys factors ($S$) are relatively large at 0~K, and consequently the Debye-Waller factor is about 6\% for both centers.
 The experimental Debye-Waller factors are about 8\% and 9\% for V1 and V2 centers, respectively.
+Note that our measured Debye-Waller factor deviates from the previously reported value~\cite{Nagy2018}.
+We associate the discrepancy with the limited spectral range of the spectrometer used in the previous studies.